hammerlab/ketrew/README.md

   succeeds.

 See the `Ketrew.EDSL.target` function documentation for details.
-Any OCaml program can use the EDSL (script, compiled, or even inside the toplevel), see the documentation of the EDSL API: the module `Ketrew.EDSL`.
+Any OCaml program can use the EDSL (script, compiled, or even inside the toplevel).
+See the documentation of the EDSL API (`Ketrew.EDSL`).

 ### Example

-The following script extends the previous shell based example with the capability to send emails upon the success or failure of your command.
+The following script extends the previous shell-based example with the capability to send emails upon the success or failure of your command.

 ```ocaml